orel-adivi/CorSys/docs/index.md

 ### Inputs and Outputs

-The input-and-output pair examples are a major part of the specifications, and have be be supplied in a Comma-separated values (CSV) file.
+The input-and-output pair examples are a major part of the specifications and have to be supplied in a Comma-separated values (CSV) file.
 The path to this file has to be provided in the `--input-output` parameter (or `-io`).
-The first row of the file must include the name of each variable, and in the last column the symbolic name `OUTPUT` must appear to indicate the expected value (possibly with mistakes).
-After the first row, each row represent a single input-output example, where the value of each variable matches its name in the first row.
-This is a minimal example for this format:
+The first row of the file must include the name of each variable, and in the last column, the symbolic name `OUTPUT` must appear to indicate the expected value (possibly with mistakes).
+After the first row, each row represents a single input-output example, where the value of each variable matches its name in the first row.
+This is a minimal example of this format:

 ```text